-34. College Admission Requirements, Higher Education Information, and Career Technical Education:
+38. College Admission Requirements, Higher Education Information, and Career Technical Education:

-(Districts offering grades 9-12) [EC 48980(I); 51229]
+(Districts offering grades 9-12) [EC 48980(I); 51229] (Attachment) N/A

-35. Statutory Attendance Options:
+39. Statutory Attendance Options:

 California law requires school districts to provide an education to any pupil who resides within the district's attendance area.
-Although pupils have the right to a free, public education, the law does not guarantee that a pupil can attend the school of his or her choice, or even the neighborhood school.
+Although pupils have the right to a free, public education, the law does not guarantee that a pupil can attend the school of choice, or even the neighborhood school.

-Existing statutory attendance options include interdistrict transfer, Allen transfer, intradistrict transfer, open enrollment, ESSA, and District of Choice.
-Parents/quardians should contact the District/COE regarding any and all enrollment options.
+Existing statutory attendance options include interdistrict transfer, Allen Transfer, Intradistrict Transfer, Open Enrollment, ESSA, and District of Choice.
+Parents/guardians should contact the District/COE regarding any and all enrollment options.